simonjanousekk/mamlas1/README.md

         ```
 - add sourcing of mamlas.sh to .bashrc to enable mamlas commands

-## known bugs and how to fix them
+## known bugs

 ##### Arduino Micro naming issue

 - raspberry sometimes changes card number `"Micro [hw:n,0,0]"` and for whatever reason processing doesnt like that and crashes even if the name is changed in processing.pde.
-- fix:
+- old fix (not right, but keep it for further debugging):
   - `sudo nano /etc/modprobe.d/alsa-base.conf`
   - ```
     options snd-usb-audio index=1 vid=0x0d8c pid=0x0014